YimingMa/YIMINGMA.github.io/_posts/2022-03-08-generative-adversarial-nets.md

 - Also, the indirect method requires a discriminator that we consider here as a given oracle but that is, in reality, neither known nor perfect.
 However, it can be learned!

 ### The Approximation: Adversarial Neural Networks

+Let’s now describe the specific forms that the generator and the discriminator in the GAN architecture take.
+The generator is a neural network that models a transform function.
+It takes a simple random vector (in our dog example a $N$-dimensional vector) as input and must return, once trained, another random vector that approximately follows the targeted distribution.
+As we choose to use learn to differentiate between the true and the generated distributions, the discriminator is modelled by another neural network.
+It takes a random vector (either generated or from a real image) as input and returns the probability of this point to be a “true” one as output.